sipsorcery/mediafoundationsamples/README.md

  - MFBitmapToEVR - **Working**.
 Displays a byte array representing a bitmap on the Enhanced Video Renderer.

- - MFBitmapMFTToEVR - **Not Working**.
+ - MFBitmapMFTToEVR - **Working**.
 Performs a colour conversion on a bitmap byte array and then dislays on the Enhanced Video Renderer.

  - MFVideoEVR - **Working**.
 Display video from an mp4 file in Window WITHOUT using a topology.
 Write samples to video renderer directly from buffer.
 TODO: Webcam capture not working.